 5.5.6.
 The vehicle shall be in good mechanical condition and shall have been run in and driven at least 3 000 km before the test.
 The mileage and the age of the vehicle used for RDE testing shall be recorded.

 6. TRIP REQUIREMENTS

+6.0.
+The trip requirements of RDE test are as follows.